rootscript/forHumans-whoWant2Code/-elm-forHumans/day04-elm-webstorm.md

 The main project aim is to help ordinary people who want to create/code their own applications that use web technologies, to create their own native applications & not just 'traditional' web pages trapped in a a current version of Chrome, Safari, or Firefox; but able to access local files, interact with the system OS, etc... with fewer browser based restrictions.

 The second aim of the project is to encourage people who are learning Elm, to contribute back to the project, and provide them the means & structure to do that.
 One thing that usually is hard to discover, is how to setup your code editor of choice to syntax highlight, code complete, display documents etc... and specifically with Elm, to use elm-format, elm-make, elm-reactor.
-Finally how to get the latest docket for the Elm language and be able to view them locally & offline.
+Finally how to get the latest docset for the Elm language and be able to view them locally & offline.

 I started trying to get Webstorm setup, but got sidetracked on the idea that if I also collated everything I could for Atom, LightTable, and Visual Studio Code, it would be a nice single place to come to get your environment setup, but also a nice place to come and contribute any further tips.
 I think it would be best to have a section in the Repo, which gets published with Github pages.